minifiemj/accessibletablesR/README.md

 by the number of characters.
 If the user knows the desired widths of all columns then they should set columnwidths = "specified" and populate colwid_spec with the width of each column in a numerical vector.
 If default column widths are wanted then set columnwidths = NULL.

+extralines1-6 can be set to hyperlinks if desired.
+An example of how to do this is: extraline5 = "[BBC](https://www.bbc.co.uk)".
+It is recommended not to set the link to the contents, notes or definitions page in this way.

 contentstable:

 contentstable <- function(gridlines = "Yes", colwid_spec = NULL, extracols = NULL)